 9. Can the CAS be issued for a later date if I can’t arrive on time for the course start?

 CAS, which stands for Confirmation of Acceptance for Studies, is an electronic document issued by universities after the acceptance of an unconditional offer.
 A CAS number has to be provided for applying for a Tier 4 UK visa.
-UK universities are offering greater flexibility in the issuance of CAS for students arriving late on campus for their courses starting in September 2020.
-Ask your counsellor for the latest CAS updates in case of your preferred UK university.
+UK universities have offered greater flexibility in the issuance of CAS for students arriving late on campus for their courses starting in September 2020.
+Ask your counsellor for the latest CAS updates for September 2021 in case of your preferred UK university.

 10. Do I need to collect the Biometric Residence Permit Card?